By Pommelien da Silva Cosme, Communications and Field Officer, Global Diversity Foundation

 Right across from the local primary school, where consultations for men were held, women and children had gathered in large numbers outside the health centre.
 Once inside, I saw several pregnant women seated in one of the rooms, waiting for a consultation that would include an ultrasound and necessary pre-natal care.
 When I walked into the pediatrics room I found Latifa with her three daughters Souad, Latifa and Halima.
 “My girls are doing well”, Latifa told me, “except for little Halima who has been suffering from a bad cold for weeks now.
 The winter has been very cold this year.”
 The most common medical conditions recorded for the 345 children (under the age of 15) that were examined were respiratory, eye and digestive infections.

 When I returned to the primary school I found Mohamed and his friend El Hamou, who both live in a village 10km away from the centre of Aït M’hamed.
 “Luckily we don’t live that far”, he said, “There is some transport going to and from the centre.
 Since my knee is hurting so badly I would not even be able to walk.
 I know many people came by foot and had to walk for more than an hour to get here.”
-I accompanied Mohamed to his consultation where he explained to the doctor all about his aching knee.
+I accompanied Mohamed to his consultation where he explained to the doctor all about his aching knee (see photo at top).
 Chronic conditions such as arthritis and rheumatism were recorded widely throughout the day.
 The medicine Mohamed received after his consultation will hopefully help reduce his pain.

 The health caravan was a huge success.
 The team worked incredibly hard to help as many patients as possible and provided free medical consultations to 7.5% of Ait M’hamed’s population in just one day!
 At the beginning of May, right before Ramadan, a small medical team will return to Aït M’hamed to carry out follow up visits on certain patients.
 Those in need of further medical care will be referred to the central hospital in Marrakech.